svewap/nnrestapi/Documentation/Authentication/Authentication/20_jwt.rst

 The following steps outline the basic principles.

-For a full description with examples, have a look at the recipies and CodePens for :ref:`axios <examples_axios_auth>`, :ref:`jQuery <examples_jquery_auth>`, :ref:`Pure JS <examples_plain_auth>` or :ref:`older browsers <examples_legacy_auth>`.
+For a full description with examples, have a look at the recipes and CodePens for :ref:`axios <examples_axios_auth>`, :ref:`jQuery <examples_jquery_auth>`, :ref:`Pure JS <examples_plain_auth>` or :ref:`older browsers <examples_legacy_auth>`.

 .. rst-class:: bignums-tip

    1. | **Create a frontend user**
-      In the TYPO3-backend: Create a SysFolder for your frontend users, switch to the listview and **add a frontend user** to the folder.
+      In the TYPO3-backend: Create a SysFolder for your frontend users, switch to the list view and **add a frontend user** to the folder.
 Depending on your TYPO3 version, you will need to first create a **frontend user group**.

    2. | **Set username and password**